 9. Never keep Secrets: Children should be taught from early age to never keep secrets from their parents.
 Any person, be it a cousin or a relative, should never ask them to keep a secret from their parents.
 Assure them, whatever they do, you will always be with/ for them.
 Build trust and comfort that they can always come to you no matter what they did.

 10. Bruises/Cuts first aid: Children fall and get hurt all the time.
 So it is prudent for them to know how they should handle a bruise.
 Teach them to apply pressure on the wound to stop bleeding, should their sibling or friend gets hurt.
 Though it may seem odd, but young children are quite capable to stopping bleeding if taught properly.

 11. Never go anywhere with a Stranger: That’s a foremost rule and one that most families must follow.
 Starting from age 2years, teach your child to never accompany a stranger, even if the stranger promises to take them to their parents.
 Tell your children that you will never ask a stranger to get them.
 It is OK to ask for a help from strangers but never OK to accompany them.

 For older children, it is a good idea to keep a password.
 Explain children to ask for password if any stranger claims to bring a message from their parents and insists that they accompany him.

 12. Trust their Instincts: Like everyone, children too have gut feelings.
 We should teach them to follow their instincts should they feel unsure about a particular situation.
+Letting them follow their instinct — even if it turns out to be wrong — is a critical part of raising them to be happy and successful.
 If they are not comfortable with a play idea that their friend suggested, they should simply opt out of it and go to a trusted adult.